 To register as an architect in the UK, a further 2 years of professional training is required in addition to five years academic study, before becoming eligible to sit RIBA part 3.
-One year's training must be after part 2, and one year may be at any time after registering on a RIBA validated architecture course.
+One year may be taken at any time after registering on a RIBA validated architecture course and one year's training which must be after part 2.